Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 > **Note:**
 >
 > Sometimes we face confusion when we are in step `5`, `6`, & `7`.
 Usually this is because we find it difficult to find relationship between each `Core` components.
 In such case, try to utilize class diagram just like what we did in [here](../diagrams/class-diagram.png).
-This will greatly help us in mapping out the relationship between each `Core` components.
+This will greatly help us in mapping out the relationship between each `Core` component.

 ## Actors